aliciabierly/aliciabierly/README.md

-Hi, my name is Alicia Bierly and I am a third year data science student at the University of Oregon.
-I have strong skills in Python, R, C, and SQL.
-Experienced in exploratory data analysis, classification, and ___.
+Hi, my name is Alicia Bierly and I am a fourth year data science student at the University of Oregon.
+I have strong skills in Python, R, and C/Unix.
+Experienced in exploratory data analysis, classification, high performance computing, and consulting.
 Passionate about applying data science to real-world challenges.

 <h2> Personal Projects </h2>